spacer spacer spacer

 Each change was different and difficult in its own way for both of us.
 But I’ve learned some tricks along the way to make career changes easier.

-Go to Yahoo Finance to read five ideas to consider in your own career change.
-Here are two of the ideas:
+Here are five ideas to consider in your own career change:

 A career change is so emotionally and financially profound that it’s practically a joint decision if you’re living with a significant other.
 I learned this the hard way, when my husband changed careers.